neuromorphs/tonic/docs/examples.rst

     dataset = tonic.datasets.DAVISDATA(save_to='./data',
                                        recording='shapes_6dof')

-    dataloader = tonic.datasets.DataLoader(dataset, shuffle=False)

-    events, imu, images, target = next(iter(dataloader))
+    events, imu, images, target = dataset[100]

 Load batches of event recordings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Since the package is built on top of PyTorch, we can make use of multithreaded dataloading
-and shuffling as well as batching.
+Since the package is compatible with PyTorch, we can make use of multithreaded dataloading and shuffling as well as batching.
 Using a custom collate function from ``tonic.utils.pad_tensors``, we can retrieve
 batches of sparse event tensors by padding shorter tensors like so:
 ::